 Recommended Tools - You don't have to have this, but I like chopping my tomatoes with a tomato knife.
 I think it allows me to get a more even and smaller dice.

-Storing Tips - This recipe will keep in the refrigerator for up to 4 days, but it's best the day you make it.
+Storing Tips - This recipe will keep in the refrigerator for up to 4 days in an airtight container.
 The tomatoes and cucumber will dry out the longer they sit, so if you are making this in advance, toss it with a little more olive oil before serving.

 If you try this recipe, let us know!
 Connect with us on Instagram and share your photos or leave us a rating.